trisarasaur/tomorrow-night-is-magic/README.md

 Tomorrow Night is Magic
 =======================
-This is a theme for sublime based on Tommorow Night, with some color influences from Monokai.
+This is a theme for sublime based on Tommorow Night Bright, with some color influences from Monokai.

 Hot Pink everywhere FTW!